-Recognized by the World Health Organization and backed up by research, acupuncture is an alternative medicine methodology originating in ancient China, that treats patients by manipulating very fine, solid needles that have been inserted into acupuncture points in the skin.
-These disposable needles are so fine that 10 of them can fit into the width of a normal syringe.
+Acupuncture is an alternative medicine methodology originating in ancient China, that involves manipulating very fine, solid needles that have been inserted into acupuncture points in the skin.
+Of these disposable needles, some are so fine that 10 of them can fit into the width of a normal syringe.

 According to Traditional Chinese medicine, stimulating these points can correct imbalances in the flow of Qi through channels known as meridians.